alexfrederiksen/MeccanoidForArduino/README.md

 The LED module can be set to colors and fade times for transitioning.
 It takes two updates for the the changes to take into effect because each value (RGB and fade time) is 3 bits, taking a total of 12 bits to send information.
 Only a byte can be sent at a time for each module.

 ### Set color
-This is really the only special method of this class.
-It takes a total of 4 bytes, but only LSB 3 bits are used of each byte.
+This is the only special method of this class.
+It takes a total of 4 bytes, but only the 3 LSBs are used of each byte.
 Each color value (RGB) ranges from 0x00 to 0x07 and represents the brightness of that color (0x07 being the brightest).
 The fade time also ranges from 0x00 to 0x07 and represents no transition to a 4 second transition from the previous color respectively.
 ```c++
 led -> setColor(uint8_t red, uint8_t green, uint8_t blue, uint8_t fadeTime);
 ```